 Lean and agile development approaches and enterprise architecture may seem to be two conflicting disciplines to deliver software initiatives at first glance.
 In reality, they can be very complimentary.
-Agility allows rapid reaction times and expedient delivery of initiatives in a continuous flow to keep-up with quickly changing corporate environments.
+Agility allows rapid reaction times and expedient delivery of initiatives in a continuous flow to keep up with quickly changing corporate environments.
 Using an analogy, agility allows you to run extremely quickly.
-On the other hand, architecture allows you to see far enough so that you do not hit a brick wall at full speed, while your running with agility.
+On the other hand, the use of architecture allows you to see far enough so that you do not hit a brick wall at full speed, while your running with agility.

 One of the most used and thought-out agile approach, called Scaled Agile Framework®, has started integrating some architecture into its methodology.
 In brief, SAFe® is a knowledge-based framework for delivering solutions that brings business value, scales agile practices, and incorporates lean principles and practices into an organization.
 This framework provides requirements teams and business analysts with a way to decompose strategic value streams and deliver focused value using ‘Agile Release Trains’ development teams with typically between 50 and 125 people to reduce software development cycle time.
 SAFe® provides comprehensive guidance to develop better systems and software in large organizations more rapidly.
 This framework is getting very popular and seems to generate positive results as shown in numerous business cases .